Table of Contents

 In Pop Culture

-The sci-fi television series X-Files had a cult following in the 1990s, as it revolves around paranormal investigations, existence of extraterrestrial life, conspiracy theories, and paranoia about the US government.
+The sci-fi television series X-Files had a cult following in the 1990s.
+Who can forget that haunting introduction song?
+This series revolves around paranormal investigations, existence of extraterrestrial life, conspiracy theories, and paranoia about the US government.

-In the Marvel comics and movie X-Men, the superheroes had an x-gene, which resulted to extra powers.
-The 1992 American film Malcolm X narrates the life of the African-American activist who lost his original name in slavery.
+In the Marvel comics and movie X-Men, the superheroes had an x-gene, which resulted in extra powers.

 In Email and Social Media